stipje/preview/README.md

 ## Synopsis

 preview.js is a 'small' jQuery library that previews the value of an element on hover.
-Currently there are no extra options of functions.
+Currently there are no extra options or functions.

 ## Code Example